 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
-Tennessee and New Hampshire, however, tax interest and dividends, although Tennessee is phasing out its tax in 2021.
-New Hampshire is phasing out its interest and dividends tax by 2025, according to the Tax Foundation.
+New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
+(Tennessee eliminated its tax on investment income in 2021.)

 Other state taxes fill the revenue void

-States have a number of ways to raise revenue, and those states without state income taxes find different ways to pay for roads, schools and such.
+States have various ways to raise revenue, and those without state income taxes find different means to pay for roads, schools and other infrastructure.
 One typical source is sales taxes.
-Florida, for example, levies a 6 percent sales tax and the average locality tacks on 1.05 percent, according to the Tax Foundation, for a combined average of 7.05 percent.
-Tennessee, at 9.53 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.
+Florida, for example, levies a 6 percent sales tax, and the average locality tacks on 1.08 percent, according to the Tax Foundation, for a combined average of 7.08 percent.
+Tennessee, at 9.55 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.

 Alaska has no statewide sales tax, although some localities have one.
 New Hampshire has no sales taxes at all.

 Other states use property taxes as a revenue stream.
-New Hampshire gets nearly 68 percent of its revenue from property taxes — the highest rate of any state.
-In fact, four of the top five states that rely the most of property taxes have no income taxes.
-Alaska (51.8 percent) is second, Texas (45.0 percent) is fourth and Wyoming (44.5 percent) is fifth.
-(New Jersey, which has a state income tax, is third.)
+In 2018 (the latest year for which data is available), New Hampshire got nearly 64 percent of its revenue from property taxes — the highest rate of any state.
+In fact, three of the top five states that relied the most on property taxes have no income taxes.
+Alaska (45.6 percent) is second, and Texas (44 percent) is fourth.
+(New Jersey and Vermont, which have a state income tax, are third and fifth, respectively.)

-Alaska also gets a big chunk of income from oil — and it's not the only state without an income tax to do so.
-Wyoming also collects plenty of revenue from so-called severance taxes, which are taxes imposed on the extraction of natural resources.
+Alaska also gets a big chunk of income from oil — and it’s not the only state without an income tax to do so.
+Wyoming, too, collects significant revenue from so-called severance taxes, which are levies imposed on the extraction of natural resources.

-If you want to be very tax-conscious, you should take into account all the different types of taxes you may pay.
-WalletHub rates New York state as having the highest total tax burden, equal to about 12.3 percent of income, followed by Hawaii at 11.5 percent.
-Alaska has the lowest tax burden at about 5.2 percent, with Delaware in second place at 5.5 percent.
+If you want to be very tax-conscious, you should take into account all the types of taxes you may pay.
+WalletHub rates New York state as having the highest total tax burden, equal to about 12.8 percent of income, followed by Hawaii, at 12.2 percent.
+Alaska has the lowest tax burden, at about 5.1 percent, with Tennessee in second place, at 5.7 percent.

 Taxes aren't everything